Phinia (PHIN)

 nullAI Analysis | Feedback

-Brady D. Ericson successfully led the spin-off of Phinia from BorgWarner in 2023.
-He believes that internal combustion engine (ICE) technologies will be crucial for future carbon neutrality, which is a driving force behind Phinia's establishment.
-Prior to his current role, Mr. Ericson served as President and General Manager of BorgWarner's Fuel Systems and Aftermarket Business, which primarily formed Phinia after the spin-off.
-He was an officer of BorgWarner from 2011 to 2023, holding positions as President and General Manager of three business units and as BorgWarner's Chief Strategy Officer.
-Earlier in his career, he held various sales and engineering roles with Honeywell (formerly AlliedSignal), Remy International, and Ford Motor Company.
-In 2025, Mr. Ericson joined the Board of Directors of Fastenal as an independent director and a member of their Audit Committee.
+Brady D. Ericson President and Chief Executive OfficerAs CEO, Mr. Ericson successfully led the spin-off of PHINIA from BorgWarner in 2023.
+He previously served as President and General Manager of the BorgWarner Fuel Systems and Aftermarket Business, which became PHINIA after the spin-off.
+From 2011 to 2023, he was an officer of BorgWarner, holding roles as President and General Manager of three different business units and as BorgWarner's Chief Strategy Officer.
+Earlier in his career, Mr. Ericson held various sales and engineering positions with Honeywell (formerly AlliedSignal), Remy International, and Ford Motor Company.
+He joined the Board of Directors of Fastenal as an independent director in 2025 and has prior public board experience with Romeo Power, Inc. and Romeo Systems, Inc.

 AI Analysis | Feedback